 “Candidate experience” is a new term to many but it is among the most important considerations that an employer must have in order to protect their brand image and reputation.
+Additionally, it is crucial for employers to conduct thorough criminal record checks before hiring any new employees as this not only affects your company’s image/brand but also ensures the safety and security of the workplace and colleagues.
+Visit this website to know more.
 Recruiters and marketers, alike, are all in agreement that recruitment processes must be handled with great care in this era of a constant flow of information.
 If a job candidate gets a horrible recruitment experience, chances are that most of the other possible applicants will get wind of that and steer away from your company.

 Are you hiring?
 Here are 3 reasons why candidate experience affects your company’s reputation.